alpinelinux/aports/CODINGSTYLE.md

 ### Line Length

-Maximum line length is 80 characters, this should be considered a recommendation and not a string requirement which must be followed at all costs.
+Maximum line length is 80 characters, this should be considered a recommendation and not a strict requirement which must be followed at all costs.
 Most notably, automatically generated parts (e.g. by `abuild checksum`) are except from this rule.